Interpretation and Translation

 Language Days at the UN

-The Department of Public Information has established language days for each of the UN's six official languages.
+The Department of Global Communications has established language days for each of the UN's six official languages.
 The purpose of the UN's language days is to celebrate multilingualism and cultural diversity as well as to promote equal use of all six official languages throughout the Organization.
 Under the initiative, UN duty stations around the world celebrate six separate days, each dedicated to one of the Organization's six official languages.
 Language Days at the UN aim to entertain as well as inform, with the goal of increasing awareness and respect for the history, culture and achievements of each of the six working languages among the UN community.
 The days are as follows: